-This Beef Stroganoff is a classic dish…the ultimate in comfort food and brings back so many childhood memories.
-Here is my version…it’s super indulgent and decadent!
+This Beef Stroganoff is a classic dish The ultimate in comfort food.
+This recipe brings back so many childhood memories.
+Here is my version.
+It’s super indulgent and decadent!

 I’ve made this so many times, with so many different cuts of beef.
-I have found that a ribeye works best for this recipe.
+I have found that a ribeye works best.
 Feel free to use whatever cut of beef you desire, but you may have to adjust cooking times for tenderness.

 Thinly slice the steak.
 Season with salt and pepper.
 Heat the olive oil in a deep pan.
 Dredge the steak in flour…shaking off any excess.
 Place in pan and allow to brown/sear really well.
 Do NOT burn.
 When the meat is almost brown, add the shallot.